SimonDaNinja/youtube_rss/README.md

 When browsing subscriptions, in the menu where videos from a particular channel are displayed as menu items, the user can press `a` to toggle the highlighted entry as seen or unseen

+## Thumbnails
+Thumbnails are disabled by default.
+If you want to view video thumbnails, you need to run YouTube\_RSS with the option `--use-thumbnails`.
+If you intend to do this in the long run, you might want to alias it into the base command.

+Thumbnail support is still a bit new and experimental, so for now, use it at your own risk.
+The main concern to keep in mind is that thumbnail files will take up additional storage.

 ## Files managed by the program
 The database file that is used to keep track of subscriptions is saved under `~/.youtube_rss/database`, and is formated as json.

+If you are using thumbnails, thumbnail files are stored under `~/.youtube_rss/thumbnails/`